Bazs/topo_rust/README.md

 ---

-# Rust implementation of the TOPO metric
+# Rust implementation of the TOPO metric - Work in progress

 There are several ways to use and develop the tool.